Statue of Freedom

-The Statue of Freedom, also known as Armed Freedom or simply Freedom, is a bronze statue designed by Thomas Crawford (1814–1857) that, since 1863, has crowned the dome of the U.S. Capitol building in Washington, D.C.
+The Statue of Freedom, also known as Armed Freedom or simply Freedom, is a bronze statue designed by Thomas Crawford that, since 1863, has crowned the United States Capitol dome.
 Originally named Freedom Triumphant in War and Peace, a U.S. government publication now states that the statue "is officially known as the Statue of Freedom."
 The statue depicts a female figure bearing a military helmet and holding a sheathed sword in her right hand and a laurel wreath and shield in her left.

 Description

 The Statue of Freedom is a colossal bronze figure standing 19+1/2 ft tall and weighing approximately 15,000 pounds (6,800 kg).
 Her crest peaks at 288 feet (88 m) above the east front plaza of the U.S. Capitol.
 She is an allegorical figure whose right hand holds the hilt of a sheathed sword, while a laurel wreath of victory and the Shield of the United States are clasped in her left hand.
-Her chiton is secured by a brooch inscribed "U.S." and is partially covered by a heavy, Native American–style fringed blanket thrown over her left shoulder.
+Her chiton is secured by a brooch inscribed "U.S." and is partially covered by a heavy, American Indian–style fringed blanket thrown over her left shoulder.
 She faces east toward the main entrance of the building and the rising Sun.
 She wears a military helmet adorned with stars and an eagle's head which is itself crowned by an umbrella-like crest of feathers.
 Although not actually called "Columbia", she shares many of her iconic characteristics.
 Freedom stands atop a cast-iron globe encircled with one of the national mottoes, E pluribus unum.
 The lower part of the base is decorated with fasces and wreaths.
 Ten spikes are attached to her headdress, shoulders and shield to deter birds from roosting.
-The statue conducts lightning to its base where it is grounded by thick copper wire connected to a spike in the earth as a safe high current pathway for lightning strikes.
+The statue conducts lightning to its base, where it is grounded by thick copper wire connected to a spike in the earth as a safe, high-current pathway for lightning strikes.